Depending on a mother's risk profile, special fetal tests may be ordered to detect fetal birth defects

 Pregnancy books tend to gloss over special needs pregnancy and prenatal classes frequently choose to ignore the possibility that you might give birth a baby with special needs.

-Depending on a mother's risk profile, special tests may be ordered to detect early fetal birth defects.
+Depending on a mother's risk profile, the following special fetal tests may be ordered to detect early fetal birth defects.

 Ultrasound utilizes sound waves that bounce off tissues.
 These waves of sound are deflected and converted into images of the fetus, which then appear on a screen.